ssy20/Video_Recommendation_Model/README.md

 # Porject description
 Classify videos based on two dimensions: the daily percentage change of view counts and the average view counts.
 Using these two dimensions, the videos can be separated into 3 groups: the trending videos, the stable but popular videos, and everything else.
 The trending and popular videos are the candidate to be shown on the home page.

-Once all the videos are labeled
+Once all the videos are labeled, identify the main characteristics of the trending videos using decision tree.

+# Model result